Practical tips to deal with self isolation for young people, by young people

 - A great place to find healthy and delicious recipes is the Make Healthy Normal website.

 - It's totally normal for you or those around you to feel anxious amid times like this.
 Tell people how you're feeling.
 Experts can assist if you or someone you know are struggling to cope.

 - Headspace, Lifeline and Kids Helpline are all available to provide online or phone support.
 Year 11 or 12 students can contact NESA for concerns about their HSC.

 Things to avoid

 - Don't use alcohol or smoking to cope with stress.
 These have a negative impact on your physical and mental wellbeing.
 Also try avoid being on your device all day.

 - Too much info can make you anxious, especially if it isn’t true.
 Stick to reliable sources such as NSW Health, the Australian Government Coronavirus app or WhatsApp service.

-Dr Nigel Lyons, Deputy Secretary, Health System Strategy and Planning
+Dr Nigel Lyons, Deputy Secretary, Health System Strategy and Planning, NSW Ministry of Health.